skelebro1/nordtube/README.md

 ## 💻 Installation

-The only thing you need to have installed is the [stylus](https://github.com/openstyles/stylus) browser extension
+The only thing you need to have installed before trying to install nordtube is the [stylus](https://github.com/openstyles/stylus) browser extension

 [Click here to install nordtube](https://github.com/sheeepdev/nordtube/raw/main/nordtube.user.css)